-- September 20 and October 11, 2023: Informational webinars that we will record and post to the DWSRF webpage. - October 2, 2023: 2023 DWSRF construction loan application cycle opens. - November 8, 2023: Question and answer webinar.
-We will record the webinar and post to the DWSRF webpage by November 17, 2023. - November 30, 2023: Application deadline. - December 2023-February 2024: Applications are reviewed, scored, and ranked.
-Draft funding list published. - Spring 2024: DWSRF scopes of work finalized. - May 1, 2024: Contracts executed after final scope of work is accepted. - Borrowers will have 60 days to sign and return contracts.
+- July 24, August 21, and September 18, 2024: Live informational webinars.
+We will post the slides to the DWSRF webpage. - October 1, 2024: The 2024 DWSRF construction loan application cycle opens.
+Systems interested in funding are encouraged to work with DWSRF staff and applications may be submitted prior to the cycle opening but we will not review until after October 1. - October 16, 2024: Live question and answer webinar.
+We will post the slides to the DWSRF webpage by October 25, 2024. - November 30, 2024: Application deadline. - December 2024-February 2025: Applications are reviewed, scored, and ranked.
+Draft funding list published around February 1.
+Proposed subsidy amounts will be determined by February 1 and included in award letters to the applicants. - March 2025: Award letters are sent to applicants.
+Letters may be delayed if a federal appropriations or a continuing resolution are not adopted. - April 1, 2025: Subsidy will be finalized for all eligible entities. - Spring 2025: DWSRF scopes of work finalized. - July1, 2025: Contracts executed (signed) after final scope of work is accepted. - Borrowers will have 60 days to sign and return contracts.
 If the borrower does not sign and return the contract in 60 days, we may withdraw the funding offer. - Draws may begin at loan execution.